irmen/Pyro4/docs/source/Tutorial.rst

 .. hint:: All code of this part of the tutorial can be found in the :file:`examples/warehouse` directory.

 You'll build build a simple warehouse that stores items, and that everyone can visit.
-Visitors can store items and retrieve other items from the wharehouse (if they've been stored there).
+Visitors can store items and retrieve other items from the warehouse (if they've been stored there).

-In this tutorial you'll first write a normal Python program that more or less implements the complete warehous system, but in vanilla Python code.
-After that you'll add Pyro support to it, to make it a distributed warehouse system, where you can visit the central warehouse from many different pc's.
+In this tutorial you'll first write a normal Python program that more or less implements the complete warehouse system, but in vanilla Python code.
+After that you'll add Pyro support to it, to make it a distributed warehouse system, where you can visit the central warehouse from many different computers.

 phase 1: a simple prototype
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^